kscherer/kscherer.github.com/_posts/2019-10-18-building-a-multi-node-build-cluster.md

 With a single node pipeline written in yaml and executed by walter and a multi node workflow built in Luigi, the build logic would be independent of the cluster manager and scheduler.
 A developer could run the workflows on a machine not managed by a cluster manager.
 The build steps could be fairly easily executed on a cluster managed by Jenkins, Nomad or Kubernetes.
+Combined with rootless containers the final solution would be much more secure than current solutions.

 [1]: https://github.com/WindRiver-OpenSourceLabs/ci-scripts
 [2]: https://github.com/meirwah/awesome-workflow-engines